aeternity/ae_mdw/README.md

 The query accepts following filters:

 - `fname` - The prefix of the name of the function
-- `create_txi` - The creation txi for a given contract
+- `contract` - The contract for the calls
 - ID field - Any field belonging to the contract call transaction

 #### Using contract id